-- o.
-Junior and Rookie: ...the ball is: (a) in the possession of the pitcher with both feet in the pitcher's circle, or (b) on the batting tee.
-A runner that is beyond a half-way mark may proceed safely to the next base, if unoccupied. (c) When in the umpire's opinion, an infielder controls the ball and the runners have stopped advancing, the umpire must call time to stop the play.
+o.
+Junior/7U and Rookie: ...the ball is: (a) in the possession of the pitcher with both feet in the pitcher's circle, or (b) on the batting tee. (c) When in the umpire's opinion, an infielder controls the ball and the runners have stopped advancing, the umpire must call time to stop the play.
 The player with the ball should demonstrate some control of the situation.
-For example, if the player with the ball has their back to play DO NOT call time out. - p.
-Junior and Rookie: ...there are fewer than three bases occupied at the time that the ball is put into play, and a fielder receives the active ball and stands on home plate.
+For example, if the player with the ball has their back to play DO NOT call time out.

+p.
+Junior/7U and Rookie: ...there are fewer than three bases occupied at the time that the ball is put into play, and a fielder receives the active ball and stands on home plate.
 If there are fewer than two outs, and a base runner has reached the half way mark between 3rd base and home, the base runner can score safely.
-If the fielder does not stand on home plate, but attempts to tag the base runner coming from 3rd base, the play and all base runners remain active until the ball is otherwise ruled dead by the umpire. - q.
-Major, Minor, 12U, 10U, and 8U: When in the umpire's opinion, an infielder controls the ball and the runners have stopped advancing, the umpire can and should call time to stop the play.
+If the fielder does not stand on home plate, but attempts to tag the base runner coming from 3rd base, the play and all base runners remain active until the ball is otherwise ruled dead by the umpire.

+q.
+Major/11U and Minor/9U: When in the umpire's opinion, an infielder controls the ball and the runners have stopped advancing, the umpire can and should call time to stop the play.
 The player with the ball should demonstrate some control of the situation.
 For example, if the player with the ball has their back to play DO NOT call time out.

-Junior and Rookie: After the ball is dead, it must be returned to the pitcher on the mound.
+Junior/7U and Rookie: After the ball is dead, it must be returned to the pitcher on the mound.
 The umpire will call for the ball, which has to be sent to the catcher for placing on the tee.